 Massachusetts Tests for Education Licensure (MTEL) were created in 1998 to achieve two overarching goals for prospective educators - to measure teachers' ability to communicate effectively with fellow educators, students, and parents, and to assess their expertise in their chosen subject matter or developmental level.
 Though it was Initially designed for the k-12 teachers only, MTEL has since been expanded to qualify adult education and vocational/technical teachers for licensure.

-All educators who wish to gain Initial Licensure in Massachusetts will be required to take the Communication and Literacy Skills Test.
+All educators who wish to gain Initial Licensure in Massachusetts will be required to take the skills test for the MTEL Communication and Literacy.
 Additionally, teachers must take subject-area tests in every desired field of expertise they wish to teach.

 Educators may be exempted from this testing requirement if they already hold equivalent licenses from other states.
 Also, since 2020, a pilot program has been underway to admit select testing alternatives to the Communication and Literacy Skills Test.
 Currently, according to the Massachusetts Department of Elementary and Secondary Education, the following tests have been approved:

 Massachusetts Communication and Literacy Praxis Test

 National Evaluation Series - Essential Academic Skills

 Missouri General Education Assessment